MiDiTeS/IntroToRforLinguistics02/Module_3/README.md

     -   Data scraping from the news media

-2. 02_Sentiment_Lexical_Network.md
+2. 02_Sentiment_pre_processing_network.md

     -   Network of words using:

         -   [Quanteda](https://quanteda.io/) [@benoit2018] (an R Package)

         -   [Gephi](https://gephi.org/) [@bastian2009] (a software for networking)

 3. 03_Sentiment_Dictionaries.md

     -   Counting the sentiments in each file and in each piece of news

-    -   Counting the sentiments in each file and in each newspaper
+    -   Counting the sentiments in each file and in each newspaper\\

     -   The categories were predefined by @lima-lopes2020c .

 4. 04_Sentiment_plotting_tables.md

     -   Final tables with sentiments

 # References
-Please, refer to PDF for referentes